American Software Inc. Class A Common Stock (AMSWA)

 Brokerage firms and financial institutions post stock ratings based on their views of the market and the fundamental and technical situation of the analyzed stock.
 Unfortunately, the accuracy of these predictions is not very high, and certainly not a direct buy or sell signal

-Market investors use support and resistance levels as a way to identify price points on a chart that tend to work as glass ceiling, containing the price of a stock to move in certain direction.
-A support level is a level where the price may find support as it falls.
-Price is more likely to "bounce off" this level rather than break through it.
-However, if the price breaks down this level, it is likely to continue descending until approaching another support level.
-On the contrary, resistances are where the price may find resistance as it rises.
-In the same manner, the price is more likely to "rebound" at this level, and if it finally ruptures this level, the price will rally more easily until it approaches the next resistance
+Traders use supports and resistances to find price points in the stock price action that tend to work as barriers, containing the price of shares to move in certain direction.
+Supports are levels where the price may find support as it falls.
+This means that the price is more likely to "bounce off" this level rather than break through it.
+Nevertheless, if the price breaks down this level, it will probably continue declining until meeting another support level.
+On the other hand, a resistance level is where the price may find resistance as it moves up.
+Again, this means that the price is more liable to "rebound" at this level, and if it finally ruptures this level, it will rise more easily until it hits the next resistance

 The current supports are:

 The relative strength index (RSI) is a technical indicator used in the analysis of financial markets.
-Its objective is to map the current and past weakness or strength of a stock or market based on the closing prices of a recent trading period.
-Oscillator indicators, such as relative strength, are designed to indicate values in the range of 0-100.
-The relative strength indicator is one of the best known and most widely used indicators, invented by J. Welles Wilder in the late 1970s
+Its objective is to plot the current and past strength or weakness of a stock or market based on the closing prices of a recent trading period.
+Like other oscillation indicators, the RSI moves between 0% and 100%.
+The relative strength indicator is one of the best known and most widely used indicators, and it was invented by J. Welles Wilder in 1978